India's Bagasse Boom: Leading the Global Biodegradable Market

 3. India vs China: A Comparative Advantage in the Bagasse Sector

-China has long been a manufacturing hub.
+China has long been a hub for manufacturing.
 But the tide is shifting:

 · Tariffs: U.S. tariffs on Chinese disposable foodware products have reached up to 125%, making them less price-competitive